 In conclusion, this review illustrates the crucial role POP may play in the management of pancreatic disease by providing direct macroscopic assessment, targeted tissue acquisition and the opportunity for guided endotherapy.
 The application of this technology has been largely limited to high volume expert centers due to the procedural complexity, the morbidity of the conditions being treated, technical challenges, and cost.
-There is significant heterogeneity in the available data with variable patient follow up, lack of control arms and retrospective designs.
-Innovations such as larger fields of view, higher image resolution, integrated image enhancements, and larger working channels may augment the capability of the procedure.
+There is significant heterogeneity in the available data, with variable patient follow-up, lack of control arms and retrospective designs.
+Innovations like larger fields-of-view, higher image resolution, integrated image enhancements, and larger working channels may augment the capability of the procedure.
 Well-designed and powered prospective trials would refine the role of POP in the management of pancreatic disease.

 Article Highlights